ARBA AI Policies

 - The semen must be packaged in ampules or straws, each of which are permanently marked with the name, breed, and individual identification number of the donor and the date of collection.

-A. An appropriate USDA importation form, if imported.
+b.
+A copy of an appropriate USDA importation form, if imported.

-B. Both sides of an Export Certificate, if imported from New Zealand.
+c.
+Both sides of an Export Certificate, if imported from New Zealand.

-D. Documentation of a negative Brucella ovis test.
+e.
+Documentation of a negative Brucella ovis test.